expressjs/session/README.md

 req.session.cookie.maxAge // => 30000
 ```

+### req.sessionID

+To get the ID of the loaded session, access the request property
+`req.sessionID`.
+This is simply a read-only value set when a session
+is loaded/created.

 ## Session Store Implementation

 Every session store _must_ be an `EventEmitter` and implement the following